Calcium deficiency symptoms & how to get enough through diet - VITBLISS

 Yogurt and Dairy Products

-For people who are lactose intolerant, there are plant-based alternatives enriched with calcium, such as almond or oat drinks.
-This makes calcium-rich foods accessible to a wider audience.
+For individuals who avoid lactose, plant-based alternatives fortified with calcium, such as almond or oat drinks, are also available.
+These options help make calcium-containing foods accessible to a wider range of dietary preferences.

-Find out more about which yogurt contains the most calcium at which yogurt contains the most calcium.
+Find out more here about which yogurt contains calcium.

 calcium deficiency